 The goal is that each time we sit down to meditate, we practice setting that glass down to reveal a peacefully clear and focused mind.

 It's not always easy, and that's okay.
 Even the most experienced meditators deal with invading thoughts.
 Like anything worth doing, it takes practice, patience, and self-compassion.
-So, if you sit down to meditate and find your mind wandering off to tomorrow's to-do list or that embarrassing thing you said five years ago, you’re totally normal!
+It's normal to begin meditating, only to think about tomorrow's to-do list or that embarrassing thing you said five years ago.

 The key is to bring your awareness back to the present moment, without judging yourself for getting distracted.